You will need to know a little bit about the cost approach for your real estate exam, so let’s dig in.

 What Is the Cost Approach Method?

-The cost approach method estimates the price a buyer should pay for a property by equating it to the cost of building an identical property from scratch (then adding the land value).
+The cost approach estimates the price a buyer should pay for a property by equating it to the cost of building an identical property from scratch (then adding the land value).

 This concept ASSUMES that the cost of a property should be more or less equal to the cost of constructing an identical building (again, plus the land value).

 What is the Basis Behind Cost Approach?

 Are you a beginner in the real estate industry?
-Or are you someone interested to become an appraiser or a broker?
+Or are you someone interested to become a real estate agent, appraiser or a broker?

 Whatever your reason is, if you are searching for the cost approach, you are in the right place.